uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ## Using the Gen3 SDK
 * * *

 The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic python library and a sample analysis notebook to help jumpstart commons analyses.
+The SDK entails functions that do basic API requests for the user and authenticates.

-These can be found on [Github](https://github.com/uc-cdis/gen3sdk-python).
+The complete SDK documentation can be found on [Github](https://github.com/uc-cdis/gen3sdk-python) or on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
 The Gen3 community is encouraged to add to the functions library or improve the notebook.

 > __NOTE:__   As the Gen3 community updates repositories, you can keep them up to date using `git pull origin master`.